-Women and girls in extreme poverty face unique obstacles in every stage of their lives that hold them back from reaching their full potential.
+Women and girls in poverty face unique obstacles that keep them from reaching their full potential.

 The global water crisis hits girls and women the hardest.
 In fact, they spend an estimated 200 million hours hauling water – hours they can’t spend getting an education, learning a skill, or earning an income.